frankhaugen/Frank.PulseFlow/README.md

 In this Mermaid diagram:
 - **IPulse** is the interface for the Pulse.
 - **IConduit** is the interface for the Conduit, which is the pathway through which messages are transmitted.
-- **IChannel** is the interface for the Channel, which is a wrapper around the `System.Threading.Channels.Channel<T>` class, which is a thread-safe data structure for passing data between producers and consumers located in different threads.
-- **Nexus** is the central processing service, which handles the pulse messages.
+- **Nexus** is the central processing service, which handles the pulse messages and routes them to their respective destinations.
 - **IFlow** is the interface for the a flow, which is the mechanism that handles/consumes the pulse messages.
 - **ILogger** is the interface for the generic logger in dotnet.